 Tips on how to talk about climate change in a way that promotes action and hope instead of anxiety.
-Not ‘things-ain’t-so-bad’ hope, but plausible optimism based on concrete solutions.
+Not ‘things-aren’t-so-bad’ hope, but plausible optimism based on concrete solutions.

 TIP toward climate change solutions